atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 holds information about the read sample(s) (:code:`info`), the size of the arrays and the maximum number of samples to read.
-Every read sample in the samples array has related information in the info array at the very same index.
+Every read sample in the samples array has related information in the info array at the same index.
 ::

     ret = dds_read (reader, samples, info, MAX_SAMPLES, MAX_SAMPLES);